halfwit/9hkd/README.md

 changes to `kbdfs` (to add support for an extra key) and `rio` (to provide an additional `/srv/riogkbd.*` file).

-*No guarantees, use at your own risk and blah.*
+*No guarantees, use at your own risk and blah.
+This isn't supposed to work with drawterm.*

 ## Features